You might already know that Microsoft has a ton of features to learn…

 Analyzing Data With Excel

 The main draw of Excel is its ability to do some quick data analysis.
-So it is good to get the totals, or counts using simple formulas or pivot tables, but the ability to play What-If, analyze data statistically, and Forecast based on predictions from the past data is what is the most valuable option.
+So it is good to get the totals, or counts using simple formulas or pivot tables, but the ability to play What-If, analyze data statistically and Forecast based on predictions from the past data is what is the most valuable option.
 Have you attended Vinai’n Data Analysis With Excel MasterClass?

 Most of the data analysis options are on the Data tab of Excel.
 Let’s explore these Data Analysis options in more detail.